microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 From the explorer you can open a script in the editor, run it as a task, and launch it with the node debugger (when the script defines a debug option like `--inspect-brk`).
 The default action on click is to open the script.
 To run a script on a single click, set `npm.scriptExplorerAction` to "run".
 Use the setting `npm.exclude` to exclude scripts in `package.json` files contained in particular folders.

-## Portable Mode
+## Portable mode

-VS Code has a [Portable Mode](/docs/editor/portable.md) which lets you keep settings and data in the same location as your installation, for example, on a USB drive.
+VS Code has a [Portable mode](/docs/editor/portable.md) which lets you keep settings and data in the same location as your installation, for example, on a USB drive.

 ## Insiders builds